I will not be running again... But man oh man, ISD needs a lot of help!

 As a District, we can do better!

-Under my leadership, significant changes will happen in the Issaquah School District.
+Under my leadership, significant changes would have happened in the Issaquah School District.

 Equitable Educational Opportunities.
 No matter where a student attends school, they should be able to access the same set of tools and services to achieve their educational goals.